xelapo/game-and-watch-retro-go/README.md

 - MSX1/2/2+ system are supported.
 MSX Turbo-R will probably not work on the G&W.
 - ROM cartridges images : roms have to be named with rom, mx1 or mx2 extension.
 - Disks images : disks images have to be named with dsk extension.
 Due to memory constraints, disks images are read only.
 Multiple disks games are supported and user can change the current disk using the "Pause/Options/Change Dsk" menu.
 Note : Savestates on the MSX are taking a lot of space (260kBytes) due to all the system memory to save, and one savestate slot is allocated for each dsk file.
 In the case of multiple disks games, only the first disk needs to have a savestate allocation, for this reason it is possible to disable savestate allocation for disk2/3/... of a multiple disk game by adding the _no_save suffix to disk name.
 Example : "SD Snatcher Disk 1.dsk" will have the savestate memory allocated, and "SD Snatcher Disk 2_no_save.dsk" will not have save state memory allocated.
 To prevent wasting flash memory for savestates that will never be used, it's a good practice to keep original name for first disk of a game (the one you are selecting to start the game) and to add _no_save suffix to other disks of the game.
+- Cheat codes support (MCF files in old or new format as described [Here](http://www.msxblue.com/manual/trainermcf_c.htm))
-- The file roms/msx_bios/msxromdb.xml contrains control profiles for some games, it allows to configure controls in the best way for some games.
-If a game has no control profile defined in msxromdb.xml, then a default configuration will be used : the button A is associated to space key and button B is associated to n key, which is the correct configuration for most Konami games.
-In "Pause/Options/Button A & Button B" menu, you can change the keys associated to A/B buttons.
+- The file roms/msx_bios/msxromdb.xml contains control profiles for some games, it allows to configure controls in the best way for some games.
+If a game has no control profile defined in msxromdb.xml, then controls will be configured as joystick emulation mode.
 - Sometimes games require the user to enter his name using the keyboard, and some games like Metal Gear 1/2 are using F1-F5 keys to acces items/radio/... menus.
 It is possible to virtually press these keys using the "Pause/Options/Press Key" menu.

 Note that the MSX support is done using blueMsx 2.8.2, any game that is not working correctly using this emulator will not work on the Game & Watch.
 To fit in the G&W, a some features have been removed, so it's possible that some games running on blueMSX will not work in the G&W port.
 The emulator port is still in progress, consider it as a preview version.